Arttse/low-browser/README.md

 ## Functions

 ### init
-You can initialize the script with your userAgent string.
+You can initialize script with your userAgent string.
 This function runs automatically for current browser.

 ```javascript